Alexander Moncrieff, Lord Moncrieff: Life

-Alexander Moncrieff was the third son of Hope Margaret Pattison and her husband Alexander Moncrieff, Advocate and Sheriff of Ross and Cromarty.
+Alexander Moncrieff was the third son Alexander Moncrieff, Advocate and Sheriff of Ross and Cromarty, and Hope Margaret, née Pattison.

 Moncrieff studied law at the universities of Glasgow and Edinburgh.

 In 1894 Moncrieff was called to the Scottish bar and in 1912 he became a King's Counsel.
 At this time he was living at 11 Lynedoch Place in Edinburgh's West End.

 In January 1926 he was created a Senator of the College of Justice with the title of Lord Moncrieff.
 He was the judge for the original trial in Donoghue v.
 Stevenson.

 In 1941 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Thomas Graham Robertson, Lord Robertson, Sir Edmund Taylor Whittaker, John Alexander Inglis and Sir Ernest Wedderburn.

 He became Lord Justice Clerk in February 1947, succeeding Lord Cooper, but resigned later that year on the grounds of ill-health.
 In May 1947, he became a Privy Counsellor.

-He died on 5 August 1949.
+He died at his home in Edinburgh on 5 August 1949.